saumitra2810/kvlly/README.md

 ### 7: What is headless commerce?

 This one will be in progress for a while!
 I created a Shopify store to learn how to use Shopify's [Storefront API](https://help.shopify.com/en/api/storefront-api) in a headless fashion.
-The result is a fully usable online store directly built into Gatsby.
+The result is a fully functional online store directly built into Gatsby.
 [Take a peek!](https://kvlly.com/shop/)